Syst3mz/Syst3mz.github.io/content/lalr-generator.md

 +++
+title = "LR & LALR Parsing"
-title = "LALR Parser Generator" date = 2023-01-23
+date = 2022-12-18
+weight = 2
 +++

-Parsing, is the first menaingful step to processing a programming language.
-But what is parsing?

-## Parsing
-Parsing, in very brief is taking some string of text and turning it into a something meaningful for the programing language.
+I am still writing this page!
+In the meantime, why don't you read my [intro to parsing](@/intro-to-parsing.md)